Twin Beds (1929 film)

-Twin Beds is a 1929 American comedy film directed by Alfred Santell and written by F. McGrew Willis.
+Twin Beds is a 1929 American sound (All-Talking) comedy film directed by Alfred Santell and written by F. McGrew Willis.
 It is based on the 1914 play Twin Beds by Edward Salisbury Field and Margaret Mayo.
 The film stars Jack Mulhall, Patsy Ruth Miller, Edythe Chapman, Knute Erickson, Jocelyn Lee and Nita Martan.
 The film was released by Warner Bros. on July 14, 1929.
+Previously filmed in 1920, Twin Beds was memorably remade in 1942 with George Brent, Joan Bennett and Mischa Auer.